devtron-labs/tutorials/content/docs/Reference/Creating Application/Config Maps/_index.md

 -----|-----
 `Name` | Name of ConfigMap
-`Environment Variable` | Select if there are Environment Variables to be injected in pods `Data Volume` | Specify if there is a directory accessible to all containers running in a pod needs to be added `Kubernetes ConfigMap` | ConfigMap that is created by Devtron `Key` | Key
+`Environment Variable` | Select if there are Environment Variables to be injected in pods `Data Volume` | Specify, if there is a volume that is accessible to Containers running in a pod needs to be added `Kubernetes ConfigMap` | ConfigMap that is created by Devtron `Key` | Key
 `Value` | Value for a given key